 A consistent theme highlighted by every coach was the skill of meeting students where they’re at, a core principle at College Possible.
 This involves prioritizing active listening to understand students’ goals, gauging the stage they’re at in their collegiate journeys, and considering their individual interests and potential career paths.

-The preparation gained during service extends to various aspects, such as acquiring language proficiency in financial aid, navigating the complexities of the FAFSA, building meaningful relationships with students, and recognizing the diverse needs of each individual.
+The preparation gained during service extends to various aspects, such as acquiring a deep understanding of financial aid, navigating the complexities of the FAFSA, building meaningful relationships with students, and recognizing the various needs of each individual.

 One essential skill that resonates across experiences is resourcefulness.
 Michaela notes, “A lot of my service with College Possible was about connecting students with resources, and that’s very similar to what I’m doing now.
 Knowing how to find those resources and understanding the unique needs of students has been helpful in my current role.”